momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 Maps should not take more than a few minutes to do a full compile.
 If VVis is taking too much time during the compile process go through the map and opitmize it.
 This means adding complex geometry to a func_detail entity, or placing func_viscluster brush entities in areas with large numbers of visleaves.

 ## Finishing up
 If you have made it this far you should now have a complete or nearly complete port.
 Go through both your port and the original GoldSrc version ensuring you are satisfied with the result.

+Now consider trimming down the map's name to something more modern.
+For example, concmap_mymap123_a3 could be shortened to conc_mymap123.
+This is necessary if your plan is to port the map for Momentum Mod.
+Depending on where you publish your port consider reusing the map's original info text file to provide a description and original release date. <br>

 Ultimately porting a map this way is not perfect.
-If the map plays well and there are no obvious visual issues do not hesitate to call a port finished; do not stress about any insignificant issues most players will never notice.
+If the map plays well and there are no obvious visual issues do not hesitate to call a port finished; do not stress about any insignificant issues most players will never notice. <br>

 # Credits
 Zike1017 - Primary Author <br>
 Panzer - Some images, Xwad information <br>
-Ryan "Nemesis" Gregg - Old technical explanations on decompiling Sam Vanheer - Author of the Half-Life Unified SDK map decompiler and technical explanations
+Ryan "Nemesis" Gregg - Old technical explanations on decompiling <br>
+Sam Vanheer - Author of the Half-Life Unified SDK map decompiler and technical explanations